-1 dead, 2 injured in shooting at California rehab shooting
+Suspect in California detox facility shooting is in custody

 - Did you vote?
 Now anyone can know

+Deputies responding to calls that employees had been shot found three victims, said Marin County Sheriff’s Sgt.
+Michael Brovelli said.

+The office declined to name of the deceased male pending notification of family.

-The detox center says on its website it treats people with alcohol and drug addiction and “co-occurring psychiatric problems.”
+The detox center is a licensed 26-bed co-ed residential detoxification program that treats people with alcohol and drug addiction, as well as “co-occurring psychiatric problems.”

+In 2011, it became part of Buckelew Programs, a nonprofit organization that provides counseling and other services to those with mental illness and addiction in Marin, Napa and Sonoma counties, according to its website.

+Email and phone messages left with the nonprofit were not immediately returned Monday but it said on its website it’s cooperating with the investigation.